-Piyush Singh is an Executive Director in Technology in Morgan Stanley's Mumbai office.
+Piyush Singh is an Executive Director in Technology in Morgan Stanley's New York office, having moved there from Mumbai in 2019.
 Singh, who specializes in C++ programming, earned a bachelor's degree in mechanical engineering and technology from the Indian Institute of Technology, Madras.
-He has been with the firm for 11 years and has been instrumental in expanding his team from seven to 70 people—and plays an important role in making sure Morgan Stanley is recruiting the best people in tech.
+He has been with the firm for 16 years and has been instrumental in expanding his team from seven to 70 people—and plays an important role in making sure Morgan Stanley is recruiting the best people in tech.

 Have you always been interested in technology?